 What to do, why and when

-Being proactive will help you to become healthier and happier.
-And it could actually save your life.
+Being proactive means being healthier and happier.
+And it could even save your life.

 1.1 Small adjustments.
 Big gains.